-- Evaluation of VRC procedures. - Production of after action briefings on volunteer management operations and revision of Standard Operating Procedures (SOPs) accordingly. - Efficient and effective mutual aid among the various local, state, and federal volunteer agencies requires the use of Incident Command Structure in accordance with the National Incident Management System, together with compatible equipment and communications. - Donations management response activities will be necessary in a potential, imminent, or declared disaster, or during an emergency, all of which require rapid coordination in order to mitigate potential donations problems in the response phase of disaster operations. - In an emergency, donors will offer assistance including but not limited to: cash, goods, equipment, and loan of equipment, food, services, etc. - Serve DC will be notified of all offers of assistance made directly to all levels of government-federal and District-as well as to voluntary organizations for coordination purposes. - In small-scale emergencies, donations management may be handled by voluntary organizations with or without federal, District, or Serve DC coordination. - Serve DC will work closely with ESF #15 External Affairs to produce clear, consistent, and regular messages to the media pertaining to the ongoing needs as relayed by District officials and community partners. - Key preparedness steps are critical for the successful activation of ESF #16.
-Those steps include but are not limited to: - Communication with participating organizations about their potential role in donations management; - Training of ESF #16 representatives in the Donations Management Portal; - Conducting donations management exercises; - Dissemination of public information in coordination with ESF #15-External Affairs, regarding donations acceptance protocols; and - Conducting after action briefings on donations management operations and revising SOPs accordingly.
+- Evaluation of VRC procedures. - Production of after-action briefings on volunteer management operations and revision of Standard Operating Procedures (SOPs) accordingly. - Efficient and effective mutual aid among the various local, state, and federal volunteer agencies requires the use of Incident Command Structure in accordance with the National Incident Management System, together with compatible equipment and communications. - Donations management response activities will be necessary in a potential, imminent, or declared disaster, or during an emergency, all of which require rapid coordination to mitigate potential donations problems in the response phase of disaster operations. - In an emergency, donors will offer assistance including cash, goods, equipment, and loan of equipment, food, services, etc. - Serve DC will be notified of all offers of assistance made directly to all levels of government-federal and District-as well as to voluntary organizations for coordination purposes. - In small-scale emergencies, donations management may be handled by voluntary organizations with or without federal, District, or Serve DC coordination. - Serve DC will work closely with ESF #15 External Affairs to produce clear, consistent, and regular messages to the media pertaining to the ongoing needs as relayed by District officials and community partners. - Key preparedness steps are critical for the successful activation of ESF #16.
+Those steps include the following: - Communication with participating organizations about their potential role in donations management - Training of ESF #16 representatives in the Donations Management Portal - Conducting donations management exercises - Dissemination of public information in coordination with ESF #15-External Affairs, regarding donations acceptance protocols - Conducting after-action briefings on donations management operations and revising SOPs accordingly